dtcenter/METexpress/docs/Users_Guide/apps.rst

 * YearToYear
 * Histogram

-Plots in the Precipitation app for Time Series, DieOff, ValidTime, and Histogram are the same as in Upper Air.
+Plots in the Cyclone app for Time Series, DieOff, ValidTime, and Histogram are the same as in Upper Air.

 A different plot type, YearToYear, is present in this app.
 YearToYear